Insider Threat Detection & Data Loss Prevention Services

 • Legal, HR, privacy, and security governance alignment notes

-• Executive summary and prioritized data-protection roadmap
+• Executive summary and prioritized data protection roadmap

-Solutioned LLC uses a structured process that starts with business context, narrows the focus to meaningful exposure paths, and turns findings into actions that can be implemented without overwhelming the organization.
+We use a structured process that starts with business context, narrows the focus to meaningful exposure paths, and turns findings into actions that can be implemented without overwhelming the organization.

-We identify the business drivers, sensitive-data priorities, stakeholder concerns, legal or privacy boundaries, and the types of data movement that would create material risk.
+We identify the business drivers, sensitive data priorities, stakeholder concerns, legal or privacy boundaries, and the types of data movement that would create material risk.

 Step 1: Align